Get

 The raw diet craze has taken off in the past few years, and many people swear by it.
 However, it can be expensive and difficult to follow, so Canidae’s Pure Ancestral Diet line allows pet owners to dip their toes in before committing to the diet completely.

 The kibble in this line is coated with freeze-dried raw meat.
-This gives your cat some of the benefits of eating raw without requiring you to cook for them, and it’s much easier on your budget.
+This gives your cat some benefits of eating raw without requiring you to prepare it for them, and it’s much easier on your budget.

 It’s not the same as feeding a completely raw diet, but it will allow you to see how your cat tolerates eating raw meat so you can make an informed decision about switching sometime down the line.